Nudism Guide and Resource About Nudists

 What is Nudism?

-Nudism is the philosophy by which people believe in the benefits of being and living naked.
-In actuality, it is the belief or practice of going without clothes in appropriate private and /or public places.
+“Nudism” is basically a philosophy or a way of life.
+In actuality, nudism is the belief or practice of going without clothes in appropriate private and /or public places.

-It often reflects a family and / or personal lifestyle choice and, while some would say the terms are different, people may also refer to it as “naturism.”
+Nudism often reflects a family and / or personal lifestyle choice.
 What is interesting about nudism is the fact that it is readily accepted across many cultures, specifically those of European descent, to include Germany, France, and Poland.
 Over the last century, social nudity in the United States has become increasingly more acceptable.

 Why do people enjoy Nudism and being naked with others and / or in public?

 Many people enjoy being naked, but why do nudists look for the social aspect?
 First there is the obvious fact that humans are social creatures.
 They have a desire to connect with like-minded people.
 In this case, people who enjoy doing naked activities in a nonsexual way.

 But there are particular benefits to experiencing social nudity in a social or public setting.
 Some people find a greater connection with others when everyone is naked.
 In a nudist environment, there is far less judgment and superficial barriers to human connection.

 Clothing and accessories are a big indicator of socioeconomic status, and without them, people tend to be far more concerned with others’ character and personality rather than their wealth and status.
 Many people feel like they can truly be themselves and be seen for who they are in a social naked environment.

 There is also the aspect of body acceptance and the feeling of being accepted just as you are.
 Nudists recognize that all bodies are different and unique, and the human body should be celebrated in all its forms.